BaselComputationalCommunityInResearch/BaselComputationalCommunityInResearch.github.io/seminar/futureevents.md

 ### Next meeting

-#### Methods and Beers 10 ####
+#### Methods and Beers 11 ####

-The 10th Methods and Beers session will be focusing on epidemiological methods, in particular forecasting the next flu epidemic.
+This 11th Methods and Beers session will be focusing on network analysis and bring you two exciting talks:
-After an exciting talk by Richard Neher from the Biozentrum followed by a hands on demo of [Nextstrain][link nextstrain], you will get the opportunity to discuss with our expert about other existing methods and their potential advantages and mingle around beers and snacks.

-Do not forget to bring along your computer!
+*Graphical modelling of HDL structure–function relationships in type 2 diabetes and coronary heart disease* by Mathias Cardner, D-BSSE, ETH Zürich

+*When a tree is not enough: inferring viral reassortment networks* by Tim Vaughan, D-BSSE, ETH Zürich

+The talks will be followed by a special round table discussion&networking session where you will get the opportunity to interact with a diverse crowd of scientists from various institutions in the Basel area.

+We hope to see you there!

 ##### Time and place #####
-Thursday, 06 June 2019, 5pm
+Thursday, 10 October 2019, 17:00 - 19:00h
-Department Biosystems Science and Engineering, ETHZ
-Mattenstrasse 26
-4058 Basel
+Swiss Tropical and Public Health Institute seminar room Matterhorn
+Socinstrasse 57
+4051 Basel.

  Please [contact us][link contact] if you want contribute to the evening.